Jon chops onions, I take photos, and Margret is sensational in yellow.

 Inside the house we (Kenneth and his neighbours, Jon and our fellow visitors) take turns to give our formal thanks to each other as hosts and guests.
 One man talks about how a home is truly blessed if it is fortunate enough to receive a guest.

 For this is the warmth of Malawian hospitality, generously given by both the men and the women.
-And the way Margret and Josephine operate is not so unfamiliar to me; at home, I take charge of the housework, and also occasionally hide away in the kitchen when friends come to stay, in order to catch up with the washing up.
+And the way Margret and Josephine operate is not so unfamiliar to me; at home, I take charge of the housework, and also occasionally hide away in the kitchen when friends come to stay, in order to catch up with jobs.

 As for Jon querying his right to cook in Margret’s kitchen, a recent report by Elizabeth Mkandawire and Sheryl L Hendriks argues that gender relations in Malawi are evolving (including in the villages), and that men are increasingly involved with the household chores.
 And I think about tonight when – yes – Josephine did kill the chuck, but Kenneth was the one who served us supper.